Josef-Hlink/exam-EA/answers.md

 A. Compared to $f_\mathrm{BV}$, $f_\mathrm{OM}$ is easier to optimize, because there is a strong fitness-distance correlation in $f_\mathrm{OM}$.

 <details> <summary> <i> see answer </i> </summary>
-<b>True</b> <br> <p>
+<b>False</b> <br> <p>
 Fitness-distance correlation is defined as the correlation between the fitness and the number of mutations required to reach the optimum.
-In <i>OM</i>, the fitness is equal to the number of ones in the solution, and the number of mutations required to reach the optimum is equal to the number of zeros in the solution.
-Therefore, there is a very strong fitness-distance correlation in <i>OM</i>.
-This is not the case in BV, where the fitness is equal to the sum of the binary values of the solution, and the number of mutations required to reach the optimum is equal to the number of zeros in the solution.
+Both <i>OneMax</i> and <i>BinaryValue</i> have a strong fitness-distance correlation, because the fitness of a solution is directly proportional to the number of mutations required to reach the optimum, as more ones in the solution means that the solution is closer to the optimum.
-Therefore, there is no strong fitness-distance correlation in <i>BV</i>.
 </p> </details> <br>

 <!-- B -->